shaoyu-liu/RSTFormer/README.md

 # RSTFormer
-**We will publicly disclose our code and dataset after receiving the paper**
+**We will publicly disclose our code and dataset after receiving the paper.**